mdn/translated-content/files/es/web/api/canvasrenderingcontext2d/getimagedata/index.md

 ### Valor de retorno

-An [`ImageData`](/es/docs/Web/API/ImageData "The ImageData interface represents the underlying pixel data of an area of a <canvas> element.
-It is created using the ImageData() constructor or creator methods on the CanvasRenderingContext2D object associated with a canvas: createImageData() and getImageData().
-It can also be used to set a part of the canvas by using putImageData().") object containing the image data for the given rectangle of the canvas.
+An [`ImageData`](/es/docs/Web/API/ImageData) object containing the image data for the given rectangle of the canvas.

 ### Errores cometidos